 Meet Our 2024 AIFF Filmmaker Lab Cohort!

-The AIFF Filmmaker Lab is a unique opportunity for emerging filmmakers to come together in a supportive environment where they can learn from each other and from veterans in the industry.
+The AIFF Filmmaker Lab, presented by RBC Emerging Artists, is a unique opportunity for emerging filmmakers to come together in a supportive environment where they can learn from each other and from veterans in the industry.
 It’s a place for directors, producers, writers and lovers of the short film to share ideas, expose themselves to new works, receive coaching around film festival strategy, make connections and meet potential collaborators.
 It touches on the art of film and the business of movies, combines professional skill-development with community building, all amid the buzzing galas, parties and screenings of the Atlantic International Film Festival.

 This year’s Filmmaker Lab cohort hails from across Nova Scotia, Prince Edward Island and Newfoundland.
 Their films span styles and genres: they are experimental, comedic, narrative-driven, abstract, imagistic, atmospheric and informative– taking us from the interior of the brain through vast natural landscapes and into the lives of people leading their communities into the twenty-first century.